jhuckaby/pixl-server-web/README.md

 The `perf` object contains performance metrics for the request, as returned from the [pixl-perf](https://www.github.com/jhuckaby/pixl-perf) module.
 It includes a `scale` property denoting that all the metrics are displayed in milliseconds (i.e. `1000`).
 The metrics themselves are in the `perf` object, and counters such as the number of bytes in/out are in the `counters` object.

-The performance threshold log has another built-in feature.
-It retroactively adjusts the log to represent the state of things at the *start* of the slow request.
+The performance threshold system retroactively adjusts the log to represent the state of things at the *start* of the slow request.
 Meaning, the `hires_epoch` and `date` columns are adjusted so that they represent the *start* of the request, not the end.
 Furthermore, the `pending`, `running` and `sockets` counts in the data object also represent things at the start of the request, not the end.
-The idea here is to help you diagnose what caused the slow request, so the log presents things *just before* the request happened.
+The idea here is to help you diagnose what caused the slow request, so the log presents certain things as they were *just before* the request happened.

-**Note:** When analyzing the performance log, make sure that you *presort the rows* by the `hires_epoch` column.
-They will highly likely be out of order in the log file, because the logging actually happens at the end of the request, not the beginning.
-For example, a long request that started first may be logged *after* a shorter request that started later it.
+**Note:** When analyzing your performance logs, make sure that you *presort the rows* by the `hires_epoch` column.
+The reason is, they will likely be out of order in the log file, because the logging operation actually happens at the end of the request, not the beginning.
+For example, a long request that started first may be logged *after* a shorter request that started later.

 ## Including Custom Metrics